ng-Classic/ng-classic/aio/content/guide/binding-syntax.md

 ### HTML attributes and DOM properties

-Angular binding distinguishes between HTML attributes and DOM properties.
+Angular Classicbinding distinguishes between HTML attributes and DOM properties.

 Attributes initialize DOM properties and you can configure them to modify an element's behavior.
 Properties are features of DOM nodes.